MicrosoftDocs/Viva/Viva/learning/academy-copilot.md

 ## Create your own custom academy

 You can create a new academy tailored to your needs by utilizing learning objects from the Copilot Academy.
 This approach allows you to maintain the essence of the Copilot Academy while also incorporating your organization's unique requirements.
-Here’s how:

-- **Create learning paths**: Start by creating learning paths that mirror learning paths available in the Copilot Academy.
+Start by creating learning paths that mirror the ones available in the Copilot Academy.
 This step forms the foundation of your custom academy.

 > [!NOTE]
-> The user should have a Viva Learning Premium license to create an academy or a learning path.
+> Users need a Viva Learning premium license to create an academy or a learning path.